 - Once you buy the helmet, loosen it up to its most significant setting.

-- Glide it over your head, and the rim must be a finger above the eyebrows.
+- Place it over your head with the rim a finger’s width above the eyebrows.

 - Slide the chin strap under your jaw and tighten the helmet so that it’s comfortable and doesn’t move too much.